-As mentioned above, anyone who uses Norco on a consistent basis is at risk of developing physical dependence on the drug.
+As mentioned above, someone who uses Norco on a consistent basis may develop physical dependence on the drug.
 Physical dependence on Norco can occur whether or not one abuses the drug.
-People who have taken it for any reason for a lengthy period of time may need to go through a medical detox process to quit using the drug safely.
 Although opioid withdrawal on its own is usually not dangerous, without close supervision it can increase a person’s risk of restarting the drug and overdosing, which can be fatal.
-Additionally, medical detox can provide a more comfortable detox experience.

 Withdrawal symptoms for short-acting opioids such as hydrocodone typically begin between 8 and 24 hours after the last use.
 Acute withdrawal can last for 4 to 10 days for short-acting opioids.

 Late symptoms of opioid withdrawal may include:

 Individuals going through opioid withdrawal are especially vulnerable because they may resume taking opioids in order to stop the unpleasant symptoms.
 Relapse can be fatal.
 Otherwise, withdrawal from Norco is generally not dangerous; however, individuals who become severely confused or distressed may be at increased risk for accidental or intentional injury or death.
 Additionally, withdrawal may exacerbate other severe illnesses, which can be serious.

 Medication-assisted treatment (MAT) can help prevent relapse, increase patient survival, improve treatment retention, and more.

 In medication-assisted treatment, both behavioral counseling and medicine should be used.